Your feedback about the usability is very important for us to improve this website.

 newly opened attractions, special offers and more!

 Rates are not uniform – they are set by the taxi company or operator, and can vary widely.
 Each taxi's rates are posted on a yellow sticker on the car's right rear window.
 The cost usually consists of a base fare (starting fare) plus a per-kilometre fare.
 Above is an example of the typical fare range.
-If you want to avoid misunderstandings, you can ask the driver to approximate the cost of the trip in advance.
+If you want to avoid misunderstandings, you can ask the driver the approximate cost of the trip in advance.
+Make sure to specify whether the price is per ride or per person!

 Good to know: